 Xcode code signing problem..

 Yes, there are many of them these days.
 Apple likes to give developers the code signing problem in many flavours and error messages.
-Preferable in a vague error message that will lead you astray, looking for the problems in the wrong windows, in the wrong panes or even in files that doesn’t exist in your project!
+Preferable in a vague error message that will lead you astray, looking for the problems in the wrong windows, in the wrong panes, or even in files that don’t exist in your project!
 (I love that one..)

 and it is a big BUTT